-Jump Starting Remote Post Locations
+Jump Starting Locations

-- 1 Remote Positive (+) Post - 2 Remote Negative (-) Post
+- (+) Remote Positive Post - (-) Remote Negative Post

-- Take care to avoid the radiator cooling fan whenever the hood is raised.
+• Take care to avoid the radiator cooling fan whenever the hood is raised.
 It can start anytime the ignition switch is ON.
-You can be injured by moving fan blades. - Remove any metal jewelry such as rings, watch bands and bracelets that could make an inadvertent electrical contact.
+You can be injured by moving fan blades.

+- Remove any metal jewelry such as rings, watch bands and bracelets that could make an inadvertent electrical contact.
 You could be seriously injured. - Batteries contain sulfuric acid that can burn your skin or eyes and generate hydrogen gas which is flammable and explosive.
 Keep open flames or sparks away from the battery. - 1.
 Apply the parking brake, shift the automatic transmission into PARK and turn the ignition to the OFF position. - 2.
 Turn off the heater, radio, and all unnecessary electrical accessories. - 3.
-If using another vehicle to jump-start the battery, park the vehicle within the jumper cables reach, set the parking brake and make sure the ignition is OFF.
+If using another vehicle to jump start the battery, park the vehicle within the jumper cables reach, apply the parking brake and make sure the ignition is OFF.